personium/legacy-api-references/api/en/317_Document_Acquisition_Service.md

 ## Overview

-Acquire a service document for schema definition of user data
+Acquire the service document of OData service to perform schema definition of OData Service Collection.

 ### Required Privileges